Can Essential Oils Help With Diabetes?

 The most common complications from diabetes include high blood pressure, blindness, kidney disease, neuropathy, Alzheimer’s disease, and in extreme cases, amputations.

 With the right dietary and lifestyle measures, plus supplementation, when necessary, studies have shown that type 2 diabetes can be reversed.
-So how can essential oils help?
+Can essential oils help with diabetes?
+How can essential oils help?
 Let’s begin by looking at a couple of studies that have been done incorporating essential oils.

 Clinical Studies Using Essential Oils